 So beautiful it'll make you kill"

 - Gender-Blender Name: Sean Yseult.
 Deliberate on her part as she wanted to be known for her bass playing rather than her (quite good) looks.
+Her real name is Shauna Reynolds.

 - Greatest Hits Album: Past, Present and Future, combining both White Zombie and his own work.